 FACT: People who eat late at night do tend to put on extra weight.
 One possible reason is that late-night eaters tend to choose high-calorie treats.
 Some people who snack after dinner do not sleep well, which can lead to unhealthy cravings the next day.

 - If you are hungry after dinner, limit yourself to healthy snacks such as low-fat yogurt or baby carrots.

 MYTH?
 You cannot be overweight and healthy.

 FACT: There are some people who are overweight with healthy blood pressure, cholesterol, and blood sugar levels.
-For most people, excess weight increases the risk of heart disease and diabetes.
-The longer you are overweight, the more your risk for developing disease increases.
+For most people, excess weight increases the risk for heart disease and diabetes.
+The longer you are overweight, the more your risk of developing disease increases.